KelllyChen/aipi510-pre_module_assignment/README.md

 ## overview
-the height.py reads the columns in csv and calculate the average height of people in the height.csv file
+the height.py reads the columns in csv and calculate the average height of people in the height.csv file there's also a unit test in test_height.py ensuring functionality

 ## Installation
 1. **Clone the Repository**: